openclarity/functionclarity/README.md

 * Deploy FunctionClarity – deploy FunctionClarity functions to the user cloud account (a one time operation); these functions scan and verify user functions when created or updated
 * Sign functions  - use the FunctionClarity CLI to sign the function code or image in the user’s environment, and then upload it to the user cloud account
 * Deploy the serverless function - using the signed function code/image
-* Veify functions -  the FunctionClarity verifier function is triggered when user functions are created or updated, and does the following:
+* Verify functions -  the FunctionClarity verifier function is triggered when user functions are created or updated, and does the following:
   * Fetches the function code from the cloud account to the local machine
   * Verifies the signature of the function code image or zip file
   * Follows one of these actions, based on the verification results: